ranfangde/to-start/README.md

 # to-start
-Halo github
+Halo github!\n
-This is my first day in github.
+This is my first day in github.\n
 Hope i can be a great coder one day!